Theory of meaningful stakeholder dialogue

 Inclusion means engaging with the right stakeholders.
 A dialogue is considered inclusive when stakeholders are identified appropriately and effectively, and when they are actively supported in their participation, whether directly or through credible representation.

 To ensure an inclusive dialogue, it is essential to explore how stakeholders can participate and remove any barriers they may face.
-Consider factors such as potential negative consequences of their engagement, physical distance, language barriers, and their time constraints.
-Moreover, the dialogue must meet the needs of the stakeholder, as dialogue is a reciprocal process that cannot be imposed by your company.
-Understanding your stakeholder's motivations and interests helps foster commitment to the dialogue.
+Consider factors such as safety and potential negative consequences of their engagement, power imbalances, physical distance, language barriers, and time constraints.
+Moreover, the dialogue must meet the needs of the stakeholder, as dialogue is a reciprocal process that cannot be imposed by companies.
+Understanding stakeholders’ motivations and interests helps foster commitment to the dialogue.

 Transparency refers to the openness and clarity of communication between a company and its stakeholders about decisions, actions, processes and results during the preparation, implementation and follow-up of a dialogue.